[1] 2

 A function generally should return something, but this does not:

-, or place return value at the end of the function:
+Return explicitly with return, or place return value at the end of the function:

 This did not work as intended.
 R functions only return one object.
 Instead use lists or other data structures: